Holy Priest DPS

-This guide is for players who want to know how to quest/leveling as a Holy Priest DPS in World of Warcraft: Legion expansion, mainly between levels 100 and 110.
-When you begin questing in the Broken Isles (the levelling area in the Legion expansion), the DPS output will be extremely low when compared to other DPS classes within the game.
-The DPS maybe low, but the HPS is very high, giving your priest the ability to keep themselves alive when they are attacking or being attacked by most NPCs, albeit, it might take a while to defeat them.
+This guide is for players who want to know how to quest/leveling as a Holy Priest DPS in World of Warcraft: Legion expansion between levels 100 and 110.
+When you begin questing in the Broken Isles (the levelling area in the Legion expansion), the initial DPS output will be extremely low when compared to other DPS classes within the game.
+The DPS output maybe low, but the HPS is very high, giving the priest class the ability to keep themselves alive when they are attacking or being attacked by most NPCs, albeit, it might take a while to defeat them.

 Stats priority for Holy Priest DPS

-The Holy Priest DPS only has four primary statistics to concentrate on:
+The Holy Priest DPS only has four primary statistics to build on:

 Intellect > Haste (until Smite is around 1.2 seconds cast > Critical Strike > Versatility

 Intellect translates directly into damage.
 The more intellect your Priest has, the more damage (and more healing if you are playing as an off-healer) they will achieve: you can’t have enough of it.
 More is better.
 Gain as much Intellect as quickly as possible in early game by taking any gear that has a higher Intellect value.

 Critical Strike rating is the probable chance of scoring double damage on a target.